 Duquesne was founded in 1878 to educate new immigrants to Pittsburgh, development of the mind, heart and spirit is foundational to a Duquesne education.
 These values embody and give life to the curriculum, classroom, and online and residency experiences, and they are especially visible in our relationships with each other.
 In the School of Nursing, faculty and staff work collaboratively with PhD students to develop and deepen nursing science.
 Much of our special focus and expertise in scholarship and research involve working with vulnerable populations, persons who experience health disparities, immigrants and refugees, and persons in the penal justice system.
 Our sustained commitment to transcultural understanding and social justice make Duquesne students, faculty and graduates citizens of the world.

 To support and augment the important focus and philosophy of our program, we offer a variety of online cognate courses.
-The cognates offer a breadth and depth of knowledge to inform the dissertation and launch a research trajectory.
+The cognates offer a breadth and depth of knowledge to inform your dissertation and launch a research trajectory.

 School of Nursing courses:

 Center for Global Health Ethics courses:

 Each concentration is designed to complement your current professional practice and to personalize your approach to teaching and patient care.